arvvvs/ar42v/_posts/2014-05-27-Hello-World.md

 ---
-title:Hello World
+title: "Hello World"
 layout: post
 ---
-Obligatory first post.
 Hello World!
-Welcome to a journal of my adventures in life and code.
+Welcome to my Jekyll and HTML5 Boilerplate built  Blog/Website.
+This shall be my ground to sow with thoughts, admirations, projects, ideas, and mostfully (a word I just made up) my musings.